 Between 2008 and 2015, the Learning and Leading programme offered Gap Scholarships to year 13 students wishing to take a 'year out' between school and university.
 These Scholarships consisted of a £4,000 grant plus mentor support and advice on how to plan and carry out a meaningful gap experience.
 Unfortunately, there are no such Scholarships available in 2016 as the programme is coming to an end in September 2016.

 However, please see below to find out more about other ways in which the Society can support those planning a 'gap experience', and find out what previous students did with the opportunity to travel overseas.

-There are many different opportunities for your gap year.
-You may decide to do one or a combination of the following in the UK or overseas: earn money to cover university costs; go travelling; volunteer on an overseas placement doing, for instance conservation work or teaching; take part in a cultural exchange; complete a short course; join an expedition or get some work experience.
+There are many different options for taking a gap year between school and university or even after university and before starting work.
+You may decide to earn money to cover university costs; go travelling; volunteer on an overseas placement; take part in a cultural exchange; complete a short course; join an expedition or get some work experience.

 Doing any or a combination of the above in the UK or overseas can provide valuable experience, transferable skills and enhance your CV.